Fighting cancer with diet and lifestyle

 Cooking methods:

 Chronic consumption of high amounts of AGEs can lead to vascular endothelial dysfunction, systemic inflammation, and oxidative damage to cellular lipids, proteins, and nucleic acids.
-This in turn accelerates the aging process and increases the risk of cancer, heart attack, stroke, hypertension, obesity, diabetes, dementia, Parkinson’s disease, cataracts, kidney disease, infertility, erectile dysfunction, degenerative disc disease, arthritis, impaired wound healing, muscle loss, and osteoporosis.
+This, in turn, accelerates the aging process and increases the risk of cancer, heart attack, stroke, hypertension, obesity, diabetes, dementia, Parkinson’s disease, cataracts, kidney disease, infertility, erectile dysfunction, degenerative disc disease, arthritis, impaired wound healing, muscle loss, and osteoporosis.

 The most effective way to reduce your intake of AGEs is to avoid processed foods and choose cooking methods that inhibit the Maillard reaction.
 These cooking methods use lower temperatures and higher moisture and include boiling, poaching, steaming, sauteing over gentle heat using fat-free broth, slow-cooking (Crock Pot), stewing, pressure-cooking (Instant Pot), and baking below 300ºF using a steam oven (click here).
 To reduce AGEs in the body, participate in regular exercise.
 And to diminish the harmful effects of AGEs, incorporate cinnamon, cumin, ginger, rosemary, thyme, turmeric, capers, cruciferous vegetables, green tea, onions, and pomegranate into your diet.